Robert-96/resume/README.md

 This project is a resume website that showcases my professional experience, education, and skills.
 The website is built using Python and Node.js.

-My resume can be viewed at https://resume.dezmereanrobert.com.
+You can view my resume at https://resume.dezmereanrobert.com, or you can download a PDF version at https://resume.dezmereanrobert.com/pdf/Dezmerean%20Robert%20-%20Resume.pdf.

 ![Screenshot](/screenshots/screenshot.png)